-This part of the Mill Road project covers the 8.9km section of the Redoubt Road-Mill Road corridor, we are talking about the 8.9km starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.
+This part of the Mill Road project covers the northern 8.9km section of the Redoubt Road-Mill Road corridor, we are talking about the 8.9km starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.

 From here, the corridor continues south along Mill Road, ending south of Alfriston Road near the intersection of Mill Road and Popes Road.
 It also includes a short section along Hollyford Drive to the north of Redoubt Road and a portion of Murphys Road, from a new intersection on Redoubt Road to Flat Bush School Road.

 Features of the northern section of the Redoubt Road-Mill Road corridor

 - Redoubt Road widened to 4 lanes (2 in each direction) between SH1 and Murphys Road.

 - Westbound bus lane along Hollyford Dr and Redoubt Rd towards Manukau.

 - Replacement of the existing Mill Road with a new 4-lane arterial (2 in each direction) between Murphys Road and Popes Road.

 - 17m and 23m high viaducts above native bush at Puhinui Creek gully and South Mill Road gully.

 - New roundabouts at Ranfurly Road and Alfriston Road with pedestrian facilities including safe crossing facilities in the medians.

 - Widening of Murphys Road to four lanes (two in each direction) between Flat Bush School Road and Redoubt Road.

 - Murphys Rd-Redoubt Rd intersection realigned and traffic lights added to improve safety.

 - On-road cycle lanes on both sides for the length of the upgrade.